 Qi (pronounced “chee”) wireless charging is a global standard used by many smartphones and administered by the Wireless Power Consortium.
 It's the Qi standard that Apple's iPhones use, but they're hardly alone in this, with numerous other smartphone brands, such as Samsung's popular Galaxy phones, including Qi compatibility.

-Qi charging stations are appearing more and more around the world as it becomes more common, including many hotels and airports worldwide, especially in light of the adoption of Qi charging by Apple.
+Qi charging stations are appearing more and more around the world as it becomes more common, including in many hotels and airports worldwide, especially in light of the adoption of Qi charging by Apple.

 What is PMA?

 PMA is the other major standard in the wireless charging scene, albeit one that's been slightly eclipsed by the Qi standard.
 Like Qi, PMA uses inductive charging via a pad that you drop a PMA-compliant phone onto.
 Most notably, Samsung has opted to support both PMA and Qi charging in its recent premium flagship handsets, which means those devices should work with either charging pad type.

 If you're using a handset that lacks wireless charging capabilities and you're keen, all is not lost.
 For a number of popular handsets, especially iPhones, manufacturers have produced Qi-compatible charging cases.
 Like regular phone cases, these slip around the rear of your handset and include the required inductive loops to enable wireless charging.

 The two downsides here are that they're not free and they will add a little bulk to your phone handset because they've got to both provide the Qi charging mechanism and an adaptor of some sort to send power through to your phone, typically by covering the charging port.
 This means that often if you want to charge your phone with a regular cable, you'll have to remove your Qi case before doing so.